-Two work placements take place in Toronto and the Greater Toronto Area (GTA).
+Two unpaid work placements take place in Toronto and the Greater Toronto Area (GTA).
 In Semester 1, the practicum is completed in a controlled lab environment for six hours per week.
 This practicum is fully supervised by one instructor per group of approximately ten students.
 In Semester 2, the practicum is completed at a variety of agencies and facilities.

-The Semester 2 practicum is divided into two rotations over the 15 weeks: 160 hours in a long-term care facility and 120 hours in a community agency.
-Hours and number of days per week vary depending on the type of facility and shifts assigned; most range from six to eight hours per day or evening.
+The Semester 2 practicum is divided into two rotations over the 13 weeks: 160 hours in a long-term care facility and 120 hours in a community agency.
+Hours and number of days per week vary depending on the type of facility and shifts assigned; most range from seven to eight hours per day or evening.
 Students begin placement in the first week of January.

 Be part of the culturally diverse student population of Humber.
 The average age of students at Humber is 26 years old, but students range from recent high school graduates to students with children of high school age.
 There will always be students just like you with similar experiences and goals.

-Humber maintains strong partnerships within the community – and is the preferred choice by many agencies and facilities because of The School of Health Sciences reputation.
+Humber maintains strong partnerships within the community – and is the preferred choice by many agencies and facilities because of the Faculty of Health Sciences & Wellness reputation.

 Humber is a leading-edge facility in every respect.
 Fully equipped labs use simulation mannequins to prepare you for the workplace by exposing you to real life scenarios you might encounter in the workplace.